Key Critical Operational Failures in Hospital Gas Infrastructure

 Humidity Problems and Maintenance of Gas Filters

-Another critical factor is the quality of the incoming air to the compression system.
+Another critical factor is the quality of the air entering the compression system.
 If the incoming air is too humid, it can overload the drying and filtration systems, allowing moisture to enter the distribution network.
 Extreme environmental conditions, such as high relative humidity in tropical regions or during periods of humid weather, can also increase the moisture load on the system.

-Impact of Stress on Decision Making
+The Impact of Stress on Decision Making

-Main Critical Operational Failures in Hospital Gas Infrastructure
+Key Critical Operational Failures in Hospital Gas Infrastructure

 Conclusion